 First let me qualify how effective you can expect this to be with some context.
 I developed this format in 2000 and used it for many years.
 When I first started using it my response rate was 70%.
 That was back in the day before people were overwhelmed by their inbox.
 As time went by the response rate dropped.
 When it went below ten percent I remember thinking, “well this doesn’t work anymore.”
 Most people would kill for a ten percent response rate today, or even five percent.

-For the email below, it would be silly to talk about response rates because it’s not meant to be used as a mass email that you load into Mail Chimp or some other mass marketing tool.
-Those emails smell like marketing messages, not least because of the Canspam footer.
+For the email below, it would be silly to talk about response rates because it’s not meant to be used as a mass email sent from your email marketing tool of choice.
+Those emails smell like marketing messages.
 This email is meant to be used to reach the odd highly coveted prospect If you view the format as a starting point for a handcrafted person to person email, I think you’ll be successful.

 When I fully launched my consulting practice in early 2002 I happened upon an online directory of independent advertising agencies that included email addresses for the principals.
 I would click, paste, add first name, send, repeat.
 After a few minutes I checked my inbox and it was already loaded with replies.
 I had replies already from people in other firms who had been forwarded my email.
 (That is the real, never-previously-been-told story of how Win Without Pitching was launched and I’m forever grateful to Tony Mikes for publishing that directory on the Second Wind website.)

 Here’s the version I would use today.
 Have a look then I’ll explain why it works.

 I’m a business development advisor to creative firms worldwide.
 I’ve helped hundreds of advertising agencies on five continents win more business at higher margin while breaking from the convention of giving their thinking away for free in a pitch.

 I see you are a member of [network].

 Feel free to say no if you don’t see a fit but… might I be of help to you?